Both newspapers in Utah’s capital to cease daily publication

 “To go from seven to one just like that and to have it done by both papers in the same city shows us how deep the reckoning is for the American newspaper industry going into 2021,” said Doctor, who writes the Newsonomics blog.

 The newspaper industry has been in crisis, with The Associated Press finding in 2019 that some 1,400 cities and towns across the U.S. had lost a newspaper over the past 15 years.
-Much of that has come in smaller markets, though papers in cities such as New Orleans and Pittsburgh have also cut print days, though not as deeply.
+Much of that has come in smaller markets, though papers in cities such as New Orleans and Pittsburgh have also cut print days less deeply.

 Youngstown, Ohio, became the largest U.S. city without a daily newspaper last year — before the nation’s economy was thrown into turmoil by the pandemic.